trueos/sysup/README.md

-# upgrade-go
+# update-go
-System Upgrade utility written in GO
+System Update utility written in GO for TrueOS and related projects